AlbinSou/ocl_survey/README.md

 conda env config vars set PYTHONPATH=/home/.../ocl_survey
 ```

-In order to let the scripts know where to fetch and log data, you should also create a deploy config, indicating results and dataset paths.
-Either add a new one or change the content of config/deploy/default.yaml
+In order to let the scripts know where to fetch and log data, you should also create a **deploy config**, indicating where the results should be stored and the datasets fetched.
+Either add a new one or **change the content of config/deploy/default.yaml**

 Lastly, test the environment by launching main.py